tubearchivist/docs/mkdocs/docs/installation/docker-for-beginners.md

 - The right side of the `:` defines the port used _inside_ the container, aka `CONTAINER_PORT`.
 You _usually_ can't change that and you need to use the port as defined in the documentation.
 If a service allows you to customize that, you should see a mention in the docs as well.

 !!! info
-    You can't have more than one service using the same port.
+    You can't have more than one service using the same port on your machine.
 You'll see an error if you try to do that.
 The simplest way to rectify that is to change the `HOST_PORT` to something not in use, but keep the `CONTAINER_PORT` as is.

     E.g.: `"8008:8000"` to use the port 8008 on the host.